skunkteam/types/markdown/types.basetypeimpl.validate.md

 ## Remarks

-If the given [ValidationOptions.mode](./types.validationoptions.mode.md) is `'construct'` it also calls the parser to pre-process the given input.
+If the given [ValidationOptions.mode](./types.validationoptions.mode.md) is `'construct'` (default) it also calls the parser to pre-process the given input.